thomaselliott42/PYGUI/README.md

 # PYGUI

 ## Currently in development
-py-game ui interface with scripting to enable a fluid and fast development of UI for any pygame project
+PYGUI is a light weight py-game ui interface with scripting.
+Providing the infastrucutre which will allow for the fast and fluid development of UI for any pygame project with easy integration.

 .pguisl